mixfont/mixfont-js/README.md

 # Mixfont JavaScript client

 A JavaScript client for the [Mixfont](https://www.mixfont.com) API.
 This open-source client lets you create AI-generated font files from Node.js and server-side JavaScript.
-Mixfont is a frontier AI font-generation model that allows users to create custom fonts in seconds.
+Mixfont is a frontier AI [font generation](https://www.mixfont.com/font-generator) model that allows users to create custom fonts in seconds.
 For more information, see the [Mixfont website](https://www.mixfont.com) and the [API documentation](https://www.mixfont.com/docs).

 ## Supported platforms